Moog™ – 914 Fixed Filter Bank

 Pots:

 The PCBs are laid out for a Panasonic PCB pot available at DigiKey and other sources I’m sure.
 Panasonic # EVU-E2JFK4D54, DigiKey # P3U0503-ND.
 You will probably have to trim the shaft, I did anyway.
 I used a Dremel and a cutoff wheel.
+5-5-2024 UPDATE: These pots are obsolete now.
+I do have a small stock on hand if you want them.
+There may be others that will work, but I haven’t researched that.
+My apologies for the inconvenience.

 You will also need a couple of small’ish panel mount pots for the low pass and high pass attenuators.
 The hole in the panel design is made for an Alpha pot.
 If you choose a different one, be sure to check the mounting hole diameter.
 The top PCB is notched to accommodate these two pots.